paglobal/paglobal.github.io/content/projects/the-gatekeeper.md

 # The Gatekeeper

-The Gatekeeper is a project whose direction I'm currently uncertain of, aside from the fact that it will probably be used to teach the Digital Systems course back at school.
-Currently, it's a very simple Computer Architecture simulator, kind of like [Logisim](http://www.cburch.com/logisim/) but with the added twist of collaborative editing, great for educational settings.
+It's a very simple digital circuit simulator, kind of like [Logisim](http://www.cburch.com/logisim/) but with collaborative circuit editing.
+Great for educational settings.
+Still very far from complete though.

 - [Source code](https://github.com/promethiumjs/promethium)